Bird Treatment and Learning Center: Facilities

 In 1991, Bird TLC used money from Exxon to build a flight center at Fort Richardson.
 Built by volunteers, the flight center contained three flight pens, nine mews, and a medical exam room.
-It lacked running water and the organization did not own the land it was built on, so in the 2000's Bird TLC announced it would build a new flight center at Potter Marsh.
+It lacked running water and the organization did not own the land it was built on, so in the 2000s Bird TLC announced it would build a new flight center at Potter Marsh.
 Construction had started by 2017.
 The flight pens are used to let injured birds strengthen their wings.
 To encourage eagles to fly, volunteers are responsible for chasing them down the flight pens.

 As of 2017, the center leased a warehouse in South Anchorage.
 The warehouse functioned as a clinic and a place for birds to live before transfer to the JBER flight center.